turingschool/mod-0-curriculum/ft/shared/atom.md

 - at least one bullet point list
 - at least one bold word/phrase
 - at least one italic word/phrase
-- at least one Ruby code block
+- at least one Ruby or JavaScript code block (the code doesn't need to be anything fancy!)
 - at least one inline code block (greyed text)
 - at least one image
 - at least one link to a resource (technical or not) that you've used or plan to use